About the Council

 Openness to learning.

-Evaluation: The performance of Councillors is evaluated annually in the context of the evaluation of the Council and is based on the carrying out of duties and responsibilities as outlined above.
+Evaluation: The performance of Councilors is evaluated annually in the context of the evaluation of the Council and is based on the carrying out of duties and responsibilities as outlined above.

-Village of Borden Council meetings are held on the 2nd and 4th Tuesday each month, with the exception of January, July, August and December - having only one meeting on the 2nd Tuesday.
+Village of Borden Council meetings are generally held on the 2nd Tuesday of each month, making exceptions for long weekends.
+The schedule of meeting dates is found on the "meetings" page.